 Note 1: It is recommend that you create a new deployment share for PSD, and copy an existing resources (applications, drivers, images) to it.
 Once a deployment share is extended with MDT, standard MDT task sequences will no longer work!
 Note 2: This will ensure that existing MDT scripts are moved to a backup folder as shown below in the specified deployment share.
 Please see this link for further steps.

-Note: Ensure you have the PowerShell execution policy configured in order to permit the script.
+When initiating PowerShell Deployment Extension for MDT, ensure you have the PowerShell execution policy configured in order to permit the script.
 Here are various ways to set Windows execution.
 How to Set Execution Policy via Windows PowerShell, how to set the PowerShell Execution Policy via the Windows Registry settings, and how to set PowerShell Execution Policy via Windows Settings.

 Now that we have prepared our environment to support PSD installation.
 There are two possible scenarios to follow.